-- RWBY: Adam is introduced in the Black trailer but has yet to be introduced despite the heavy use of White Fang faunus.
-Junior and the Malachite twins are introduced in the Yellow trailer but don't appear until Volume 2, despite their club being associated with Roman Torchwick from the outset.
+- RWBY: Adam is introduced in the Black trailer but doesn't appear again until the end of Volume 2, despite the heavy use of White Fang faunus.
+Similarly, Junior and the Malachite twins are introduced in the Yellow trailer but don't appear until Volume 2, despite their club being associated with Roman Torchwick from the outset.

 - G.I.
 Joe had a habit of doing this, with its ridiculously large number of characters and all.

 - Transformers suffered from the same thing, some characters only appeared for one episode!